EscolaLMS/headless-format/source/index.md

 ## Introduction of Experience API (xAPI) and related technologies

-One of the shortcomings of SCORM that influenced the introduction of extended formats was the limitation of capability to track and analyse activities of students to only within the same LMS.
+One of the shortcomings of SCORM that influenced the introduction of extended formats was the limitation of capability to track and analyse activities of students to only data available within the same LMS.

 That means that the course, LMS and student progress were inseparable.